Super Bowl XIX: Miami Dolphins

-As the Dolphins advanced to the Super Bowl for the fifth time in franchise history, much of the media focus was on Miami's young quarterback, Dan Marino.
+The Dolphins advanced to the Super Bowl for the fifth time in franchise history, but the year began in tragedy as running back David Overstreet was killed in an automobile accident on June 24 (the team would wear decals on the back of their helmets with the number 20, Overstreet's jersey number).
+The Dolphins joined the Dallas Cowboys as the only teams to appear in five Super Bowls.
+Much of the media focus was on Miami's young quarterback, Dan Marino.
 In just his second year in the league, he broke nearly every NFL single-season passing record.
 Marino set a record for the most completions in a season (362) and became the first quarterback to throw for over 5,000 yards, reaching a total of 5,084.
 He set the record for the most games throwing for at least 300 passing yards (9) and the most games with 400 yards (4).
 Marino's 48 touchdown passes broke the previous record of 36, which was held by both George Blanda for the Houston Oilers in 1961 and Y. A. Tittle for the New York Giants in 1963.
 And he had the most games (6) and the most consecutive games (4) with at least 4 touchdown passes.

 Thus going into Super Bowl XIX, many sports writers predicted that it would be the first of many Super Bowls that Marino would play in during his career.
 Marino had a unique ability to read the defenses quickly before setting up to throw, and his skill of quickly releasing the ball made it very difficult for defenders to sack him.
 In addition, he had protection given to him by an offensive line led by their All-Pro, and future Hall of Fame center Dwight Stephenson and Pro Bowl guard Ed Newman.
 Coming into Super Bowl XIX, Marino had only been sacked 13 times in the regular season and not once in the playoffs.